CodeEquality/codeequality.github.io/_posts/2014-03-04-introduction-to-coding-weekend-camp.md

 </p>

 <p>
 If you do not inform us at least 2 days in advance, your registration fee will be forfeited.
-We aim to have our bootcamp accessible to all, but need to charge a deposit to avoid students from signing up and not show up for the bootcamp.
+We aim to have our bootcamp accessible to all, but need to charge a deposit to avoid students from not showing up for the bootcamp.
 </p>
 </div>